upload-io/upload-image-plugin/.bin/image-magick/README.md

 # ImageMagick Manual Build

-Creates an "uninstalled" and "static" build of ImageMagick:
+Creates a build of ImageMagick that is both "uninstalled" and "static":

-- uninstalled builds do not have their location hard-coded or set by an installer, and instead rely on the `MAGICK_HOME` environment variable to inform ImageMagick where it's currently running.
+- Uninstalled builds resolve all external files at runtime using the `MAGICK_HOME` environment variable, rather than having paths hardcoded into the binaries.
+(See: https://imagemagick.org/script/resources.php)

-- static builds have all "delegate libraries" built into them, rather than requiring them as shared libraries provided by the operating system.
+- Static builds have all "delegate libraries" built into them, rather than requiring them as shared libraries provided by the operating system.

-We build against Amazon Linux 2.
+This binary is built against Amazon Linux 2.

 ## Instructions

-To rebuild the `bin/magick` binary:
+To rebuild the `result/bin/magick` binary:

 ```shell
 make